AdobeDocs/analytics-platform.en/help/use-cases/b2b/b2b-edition/use-cases-overview.md

 ## Use cases

-Based on above personas and their requirements, the following use cases are identified:
+Based on the above personas and their requirements, the following use cases are identified:

 ### Optimize account marketing

-Analyze and explore marketing impact across campaigns, channels, and content on buying groups within accounts, sales pipeline progression, upsell/cross-sell opportunities, and customer account health.
+Analyze and explore marketing impact:

+- across campaigns, channels, and content,
+- on buying groups within accounts, sales pipeline progression, upsell- and cross-sell opportunities, and customer account health.

 The [detailed use case article](optimize-account-marketing.md) explores how Customer Journey Analytics B2B Edition can help to optimize account marketing.